-Wind blow (particularly of conifers); ash dieback disease (chalara); build-up of garden dumping; invasive plants (rhododendron, Himalayan Honeysuckle, snowberry, bamboo and variegated yellow archangel).
-Deer browsing make protection of young trees essential.
+Wind blow (particularly of conifers), ash dieback disease (chalara), build up of garden dumping and invasive plants (rhododendron, Himalayan Honeysuckle, snowberry, bamboo and variegated yellow archangel).

 Long term Objective (50 years+)

 To move towards a mixed woodland of diverse age and structure.
 The canopy will generally be fairly open for reasons of both amenity and diversity of ground flora.
 There will be frequent deadwood.
 The woodland will form an attractive backdrop to Glenrothes and be a key element in the local landscape.